digital-land/digital-land/content/guidance/developer-contributions/index.md

 {{% /col-guidance %}}

 {{% inset-text %}}
-Date fields refer to the recording of the data rather than when agreements come into effect or end – read our data principles on dates for more information
+Date fields refer to the recording of the data rather than when agreements come into effect or end – read our data principles on dates for more information.
 {{% /inset-text %}}

 {{% col-guidance name="entry-date" %}}